kodirian/kodi-app/README.md

 # kodi-app

-kodirian app for android device
+webview with react native for kodirian app android only